 1. What personal information is collected?

 Information collected from you.
-If an online visitor submits information to us, it will usually be through either: (1) the purchase of goods or services though our online platforms, (2) product or account registration, or registration for online game participation, (3) player match-up services, (4) message boards or forums, (5) eCards or recruit-a-friend e-mails, (6) warranty registrations, (7) online marketing campaign or contest registrations, (8) the playing of a game or use of a service, (9) surveys, (10) customer service or technical support, (11) Share Wish List feature, and/or (12) newsletters.
+If an online visitor submits information to us, it will usually be through: (1) the purchase of goods or services though our online platforms, (2) product or account registration, or registration for online game participation, (3) player match-up services, (4) message boards or forums, (5) eCards or recruit-a-friend e-mails, (6) warranty registrations, (7) online marketing campaign or contest registrations, (8) the playing of a game or use of a service, (9) surveys, research, and promotions, (10) customer service or technical support, (11) Share Wish List feature, and/or (12) newsletters.

 We will collect account name, BattleTag, name, date of birth, address, country of residency, phone number, e-mail address and password from you.
-We do not require this information to gain access to our websites, however, you will not be able to utilize certain products, services, or features that require registration or receive materials such as newsletters unless such information is provided.
-We will also collect transaction details to the licensing and purchasing of our products and services.
+We do not require this information before granting access to our websites, however, you will not be able to utilize certain products, services, or features that require registration or receive materials such as newsletters unless such information is provided.
+We may also collect details in relation to transactions you make on Blizzard website, and/or information that are necessary to facilitate the licensing and purchasing of our products and services.
 The transaction related information include: name, phone number, address, credit card number, expiration date, email address, bank name, bank account number and/or bank account owner’s name.
-We need these information to complete all requests you made in connection with the transaction made on Blizzard website.

 From time to time, we may also post customer testimonials that contain personally identifiable information on Blizzard’s websites.
 However, we will obtain the customer’s consent to post these testimonials prior to publication in accordance with the applicable Blizzard agreement.

 Information Collected Automatically.
-In addition, your web browser or client software may transmit certain geographic information or information regarding your computer (capabilities, game data processing, etc.) to us.
+In addition, your web browser or client software may transmit certain geographic information or information regarding your computer (capabilities, game data processing, hardware of software information, cookie information, etc.) to us.
 We may use this information to generate aggregate statistics about our user community.
 In addition, Blizzard may use such information for security, system integrity (the prevention of hacking, cheats, etc.), or enforcement purposes.
-Blizzard may also collect IP information, which it may use to infer your approximate location.
+Blizzard may also collect IP information, which it may use to determine your approximate location.

 2. Why do we process your data and how do we use your personal information?

-The personal information you provide Blizzard will allow us to fulfill your product or service order; alert you of new products or services, features, or enhancements; handle/route your customer service or technical support questions or issues; to send eCards or “Recruit-a-Friend” emails; and/or notify you of upgrade opportunities, contests, promotions, or special events and offers.
-Blizzard may enhance or merge the personal information collected at a Blizzard website with data from third parties in order to update your contact information, perform market analysis, or improve our products, services, or systems.
+The personal information you provide Blizzard, and that Blizzard collects automatically, will allow us to provide with the best quality of our games and services, or fulfil your product or service order; alert you of new products or services, features, or enhancements; handle/route your customer service or technical support questions or issues; send eCards or “Recruit-a-Friend” emails; and/or notify you of upgrade opportunities, contests, promotions, or special events and offers.
+We also use this information to secure our services and users, to prevent cheating, abuse, exploitation, and fraud, to monitor for toxicity and perform analysis, account restrictions and penalties, and to enforce our agreements with you.
+In addition, we use your information to operate our business, including analyzing our performance, conducting research, meeting our legal obligations, and for recruitment purposes.
 Blizzard may also provide your personal information to other companies or organizations that offer products or services that may be of interest to you.
-In such cases, we will notify you that the information will be shared and provide you with an opportunity to opt-out.
+Where applicable, we will notify you that the information will be shared and provide you with an opportunity to opt-out.

-Lastly, we may use your personal information for internal marketing, profiling, or demographic purposes, so we can adapt our products and services to better suit your needs.
+We may use your personal information for demographic analytic purposes to adapt our products and services.
 We do this to better understand and serve our customers.

 3. What type of communications may you receive?